UKHSA-Internal/data-dashboard-api/docs/metrics_design_guide.md

 ### Chart API

 Currently multiple plots can be applied for either bar charts or line charts.
-Multiple type of different plots cannot be applied on the same chart.
+Bar and line plots can be used on the same chart.